bswck/configzen/README.md

 ### Preprocessing directives
 _configzen_ allows you to use built-in preprocessing directives in your configuration files, offering features such as importing other configuration files in order to extend your base configuration without writing any code.
+You might think of it as something that is analogous to [Azure DevOps YAML templates](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/templates?view=azure-devops), but for configuration files, broadened to any configuration file format and with some extra features planned.

-This way, you can write your configuration in a modular way, and avoid repeating yourself.
+Thanks to this, you can write your configuration in a modular way, and avoid repeating yourself.

 Let's say you have a base configuration file like this (`base.json`):